Oakamoore/blob/README.md

 </p>

 ## Overview
-**Blob** is a top-down online multiplayer arena shooter, in which players are sentient blobs of slime that shoot slime balls at each other.
+**Blob** is a top-down online multiplayer arena shooter, in which players are blobs of slime that shoot slime balls at each other.

 Its online multiplayer was built using [Photon Unity Networking (PUN)](https://www.photonengine.com/pun), which employs a room based system - allowing players to browse a list of user-created rooms (each supporting up to 4 players).